landongaillard/landongaillard/README.md

 E-mail: landon.gaillard@gmail.com

 ### About
-I'm currently a sophomore in Computer Science at Mississippi State University.
-I have intermediate-ish experience in Python and C++.
+Sophomore in Computer Science at Mississippi State University.

 <!---
 landongaillard/landongaillard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.